-This study provides valuable insights into the effects of Midostaurin Hydrate on cell viability, tubulogenesis, cellular morphology, and protein expression.
-The findings suggest that Midostaurin Hydrate may hold promise as an anti-cancer agent, with improved cell viability and enhanced tubulogenesis compared to standard Midostaurin.
+This study provides valuable insights into the effects of (S)-3-Hydroxy Midostaurin ((S)-3-Hydroxy Midostaurin) on cell viability, tubulogenesis, cellular morphology, and protein expression.
+The results suggest that (S)-3-Hydroxy Midostaurin may hold potential as an anti-cancer agent, with improved cell viability compared to standard Midostaurin.
+However, the observed reductions in tubulogenesis and protein expression raise questions about its overall effectiveness.